 Dogs (except assistance dogs) are excluded from 1st April to 1st November inclusive.
-Dogs must be on leads at all times.
+Dogs must be on leads at all other times.
 Please clear up after your dog – a dog waste bin is provided.

 Access and facilities

 Bloodgate Hill lies c.
 1km to the south-west of South Creake church, at TF 5848 3353 (Ordnance Survey Explorer map 251).
 You can find it on the western side of the road to Syderstone, next to the junction with another minor road leading to South Creake village.

 The site is open to the public during daylight hours, and there is a small visitors’ car park.
 No over-night camping is allowed.